nabathnm/UBMentalCare/README.md

     cd noresah
     ```

-2. Create a `.env` file in the root directory of the project:
+2. Create a `.env` file or copy `cp .env.example .env` in the root directory of the project:
     ```env
     API_URL = http://localhost:8000
     SUPABASE_URL = https://xxwvcopcxfsskwfntjmu.supabase.co